Although the GDPR (General Data Protection Regulation) has its basis in EU law, organisations across the globe might be subject to its requirements.

 Examples of GDPR compliance outside the EU

-With the information outlined so far, let’s take a look at some examples of data processing by non-EU organisations and whether they are subject to the GDPR.
+With the information outlined so far, let’s look at some examples of data processing by non-EU organisations and whether they are subject to the GDPR.

 Example 1: A restaurant in Marrakesh has a website that allows people to book a table or use its takeaway service.
 European holidaymakers occasionally visit the restaurant and use its booking service.

-The GDPR doesn’t apply in this case, because its service is targeted at people who reside locally.
+The GDPR doesn’t apply in this case because its service targets people who reside locally.

-Although EU residents may occasionally use its service, the data privacy risks of identifying those people outweighs the benefits of implementing the necessary measures.
+Although EU residents may occasionally use its service, the data privacy risks of identifying those people outweigh the benefits of implementing the necessary measures.

 Example 2: A software company in Tokyo has created a tourist app that tracks users’ locations and provides nearby points of interest.
 It has options for tourists in Tokyo, Paris, London and Rome.

-In this case, the GDPR applies, because the organisation’s services are designed to be used by people in the EU, whether they are local or visiting from elsewhere.
+In this case, the GDPR applies because the organisation’s services are designed to be used by people in the EU, whether local or visiting from elsewhere.

 Example 3: A US citizen is on a business trip to London.
 While there, he downloads a news app from his hometown.

-In this case, the GDPR doesn’t apply, even though the individual was in the EU when their data was collected.
+The GDPR doesn’t apply in this case, even though the individual was in the EU when their data was collected.

 That’s because, for the GDPR to apply, the goods/services or monitoring must target people in the EU.

-Unlike the second example, in which the software company must assume that its service will be used by people in the EU, that’s not the case here.
+Unlike the second example, in which the software company must assume that people in the EU will use its service, that’s not the case here.

-The news provider’s service is designed specifically for people in the US, and although some people may use its service in the EU, the organisation hasn’t done anything to promote this.
+The news provider’s service is designed specifically for people in the US.
+Although some people may use its service in the EU, the organisation hasn’t promoted this.